Driventobraise/PythonLiveProject/README.md

 # PythonLiveProject
 For two weeks my Team Mates and I worked on creating  Apps with Django.We each were responsible for our own Applications so I focused my time on building an App where you could store and update characters for your D and D campagin.
 I also utilized Beautiful Soup for web scrapping to link relevant articles.
 Below is an overview of what I accomplished over the project, and at the very bottom is a look at the apps current state.
+# Starting my app and setting up the base model:
+For Story 1 I set up the basic structure for my app creating templates with Django.
+I utilized Django templating language to maintain a constant style throught the project.
+I had to use [url paths](https://github.com/Driventobraise/PythonLiveProject/blob/main/urlpatterns.png) and views based functions to render the different pages of the application.
 ```

 # Home Page